Frequently Asked Question

 - You were already going to tear into those exact walls and exact plumbing as part of a major remodel, and extensively remodel your landscape, and you need a new irrigation system.

 Yes.
 You won’t receive as much water as from the whole house, but you will receive water.
 There are virtually no plumbing hassles when using only clothes washer water.
-Take the little J-hook on the discharge tube from your clothes washer currently on the downspout behind your washer and move it over to ReWater’s tank inlet, or a pipe draining into the inlet.
+Take the little J-hook on the discharge tube from your clothes washer currently on the downspout behind your washer and move it over to ReWater’s tank inlet, or a pipe draining into that inlet.
 From there, attach ReWater’s filter unit.

 You need a pump if you want to irrigate uniformly, irrigate different sizes of plants or plants with differing irrigation needs, push water across flat land or uphill, or enjoy any type of automation.
 A drip system does not work without pressurization, which requires a pump.

 No, for three reasons.
 First, it’s illegal in every state to spray untreated greywater into the air due to the possibility of human pathogens becoming ingested by somebody walking by at the time, or those pathogens running off into surface waters for possible human ingestion.
 Second, old greywater on the surface stinks.
 At best, it smells like dirty laundry.
 At worse, it might pond and turn putrid.
 (In underground drip, you can’t smell it.)
 And third, the post-filtration “scales” in greywater can eventually clog most types of sprinkler heads.

 Not for very long.
 Even after you filter untreated greywater, there will still be microscopic solids and the minerals found in the source water supply.
 All that stuff combines to form what are called “scales” on the insides of pipes, valves, and tubing.
 These scales flow downstream and clog conventional drip emitters of every make.
 It’s not a matter of if they will clog, but when they will clog.